aimndz/aimndz/README.md

 ╚═╝  ╚═╝ ╚═╝ ╚═╝     ╚═╝

 </pre>

+## Hi, I'm Amiel! 👋
+Full-stack developer with a passion for turning code into art!

 <!--
 **aimndz/aimndz** is a ✨ _special_ ✨ repository because its `README.md` (this file) appears on your GitHub profile.